bremp/java-utils/README.md

 # java-utils

-A collection of java utility methods not found in popular libraries like guava and apache commons.
+A collection of java utility methods surprisingly not found in popular libraries like guava and apache commons.
+This came in handy to solve unique issues on projects I've worked on.
+Sharing on github so others can easily find and use it.
 Currently, there is only one method in this class, but overtime more will be added when the need arises.

 **splitToSubLists()** - Splits a list into a given number of sublists.
 Tries to partition the list in equal parts.
 It maintains the order of the main list in the sublists.